Visits to museums, exhibitions, lectures, etc.

 Museum, workshop-shop by Luisa Conventi

-On Friday, Feb.
-24, Laguna in the Glass members visited the museum “La corte delle impiraresse” (pearl stringers), curated by owner Luisa Conventi.
+On Friday, February 24, Laguna in the Glass members visited the museum “The Court of the impiraresse” (pearl threaders), curated by the owner Luisa Conventi.

-Luisa expertly and enthusiastically showed us all the laborious steps involved in the creation of beads cut from cylinders of glass paste, the so-called conterie.
+Luisa expertly and enthusiastically showed us all the laborious stages of creating pearls cut from cylinders of glass paste, the so-called conterie.

-We were able to see the various sizes and types of tiny beads, typical of the work of the splicers, and discover their evocative and evocative names: balottini, incamisà, papagà, macà, tosca…
+We were able to see the various sizes and types of minute beads, typical of the work of the impiraresse, and discover their evocative and evocative names: balottini, incamisà, papagà, macà, tosca…

-At the urging of those present, Luisa also touched on techniques for working rosette and lume beads.
+At the urging of those present, Luisa also touched on the techniques for working rosette and lampwork beads.

-A history of the conter factories in Murano and a timely illustration of the work and social claims of the women impregnators completed the tour chronologically.
+A history of the conter factories in Murano and a timely illustration of the work and social claims of the impiraresse completed the visit from a chronological point of view.

 Returning to current events, we admired original necklaces and ornaments created for the various Impregnation Festivals that have been held since 2009.
-Finally, a short video gave us an understanding of the craftsmanship involved in the work, which in the case of glass bangs, includes the use of a frame.
+Finally, a short video gave us an understanding of the manual skills involved in the work, which in the case of glass bangs, includes the use of a loom.

-A rich overview of an almost vanished craft kept alive by a few passionate artisans.
+A rich overview of a craft that has almost disappeared and is kept alive by a few passionate artisans.

 Some photos of the visit